tingstad/pdfzip/README.md

 ## Minimal ZIP header

-Even though the file is valid, some applications struggle with opening the ZIP when the first bytes are not `PK`.
+Even though the file is valid, some applications struggle with opening the ZIP when the first bytes are not `PK` (magic bytes).
 How cool is a Proof of Concept if it often doesn't work?

 The PDF 1.7 [specification][2] states that: